szoftveres/RF_Microwave/DeembedFixture/README.md

 ## Example

-We have a series RC network of 25Ω and 22pf behind a [50ohm copper tape microstrip line that has a length of 1/4 wave at 376MHz](https://github.com/szoftveres/RF_Microwave/tree/main/Microstrip)
+We have a series RC network of 25Ω and 22pf behind a [50ohm copper tape microstrip line that has a length of λ/4 at 376MHz](https://github.com/szoftveres/RF_Microwave/tree/main/Microstrip)

 ![exnetwork](exnetwork.png)
 ![exline](exline.jpg)